pupil-labs/pupil-docs/src/invisible/the-forge/multiple-rim.md

 - Make sure you have good contrast and the scene lighting is similar to that during mapping

 ::: tip
 To ensure good scanning of big plain surfaces - like tables and kitchen countertops - enrich them with features.
-Use a printed tablecloth and/or put on items to produce a successful mapping!
+Use a printed tablecloth and/or place items to produce a successful mapping!
 :::

 <Youtube src="D9_LJJ-UQmY"/>
 <Youtube src="4QJbZ1jGOps"/>

 ## Run the enrichments
 Here we recorded just one video where the wearer was asked to walk and freely explore the living room.
-Now it is time to map gaze from this video into the five pictures above.
+Now it is time to map the subject's gaze from this video into the five pictures above.

 <Youtube src="8K4x-l3jdU"/>

-During the recording, the user looked at the same furnitures and parts of the room multiple times.
-To save up time and computational resources, we suggest you to split the recording in shorter [Sections](https://docs.pupil-labs.com/invisible/explainers/enrichments/#enrichment-sections) - based on which part of room the user is exploring - to run separate enrichment on them.
+During the recording, the user looked at the same furniture and parts of the room multiple times.
+To save up time and computational resources, we suggest you split the recording into shorter [Sections](/invisible/explainers/enrichments/#enrichment-sections) - based on which part of the room the user is exploring - to run separate enrichment on them.

-For this recording, we used the following [event annotations](https://docs.pupil-labs.com/invisible/explainers/basic-concepts/#events) to run five Reference Image Mapper enrichments:
+For this recording, we used the following [event annotations](/invisible/explainers/basic-concepts/#events) to run five Reference Image Mapper enrichments:
 - Cupboard: `cupboard.begin` and `cupboard.end`
 - Desk: `desk.begin` and `desk.end`
 - Kitchen: `kitchen.begin` and `kitchen.end`